Hyde46/wado_prizewall_generator/README.md

 The resulting pricewall pngs will be located at `./output`

 ## Example output
-Result will look something like this
+Result will look similar to this
 ![Example usage](output/prizewall_p2.png)